-Name of premises: Na Name of person undertaking validation: Address of premises: ( Qualification and/or certified licence number: Date of validation: ID (meter no. or tenancy / unit no.) Description (meter brand and type) Wiring check CT Ratio ^ Where multipliers are applied (of the a meter reading after output installed CTs) Where nultipliers are a pplied to a meter readin g prior to out out: Does the meter face reading need to be multiplied to If so, confirr the multiplication factor to be on Can the meter multiplier be interrogated meter the meter If not, use tong-testing or a hand-held meter to compare measured current and meter face current per phase calculate the true applied to consumption? account for CT Ratio: on the meter face? photographic evidence Sub-mete phase r currei nt per Comparison current per p Yes / No Yes / No , / / / Yes / No Yes / No , / / / Yes / No Yes / No / / / /
+١ Name of premises: Name of person undertaking validation: on: Address of premises: Qualification and/or certified licence number: Date of validation: ID (meter no. or tenancy / unit no.) (meter no. (meter brand check or tenancy / and type) CT Ratio ^ Where multipliers are applied (of the a meter reading after output installed CTs) Itput: Does the meterIf so, confirface readingtheneed to bemultiplicationmultiplied tofactor to be on Can the meter multiplier be interrogated If so, record the meter multiplier and attach measu r a hand-held nt and meter meter to face current calculate the true consumption? applied to account for CT Ratio: the on the meter face? photographic evidence Sub-mete phase r curre nt per Comparison current per Yes / No Yes / No / / / Yes / No Yes / No , , / / / Yes / No Yes / No ' / / /